-Holistic Portfolio Design and Procurement Strategy: In light of the multiple procurement-related compliance requirements with which California LSEs must comply - RA (administered both by CAISO and CPUC), Integrated Resource Planning (D. 19-

-11-016, Mid-Term Reliability, etc.), RPS (including long-term contracting requirements), in addition to any LSE-specific incremental or voluntary program goals - SDCP is mindful to take a holistic approach to procurement efforts.
-Targeting resources that can satisfy multiple compliance or voluntary objectives provides for more efficient and costeffective procurement than alternative approaches that may target individual compliance products or requirements one-by-one without consideration of synergies or economies of scale that may result from resources that can deliver products to satisfy multiple program requirements and evaluating projects and proposals as such to ensure that the co-benefits and efficiencies of such procurement are correctly incorporated.
+Holistic Portfolio Design and Procurement Strategy: In light of the multiple procurement-related compliance requirements with which California LSEs must comply - RA (administered both by CAISO and CPUC), Integrated Resource Planning (D. 19-11-016, Mid-Term Reliability, etc.), RPS (including long-term contracting requirements), in addition to any LSE-specific incremental or voluntary program goals - SDCP is mindful to take a holistic approach to procurement efforts.
+Targeting resources that can satisfy multiple compliance or voluntary objectives provides for more efficient and cost-effective procurement than alternative approaches that may target individual compliance products or requirements one-by-one without consideration of synergies or economies of scale that may result from resources that can deliver products to satisfy multiple program requirements and evaluating projects and proposals as such to ensure that the co-benefits and efficiencies of such procurement are correctly incorporated.

 On June 24, 2021, the Commission adopted D.21-06-035, which directed all retail sellers to procure 11,500 MW of new net qualifying capacity ("NQC") between 2023 and 2026 and assigned each retail seller a specific procurement responsibility based on its share of peak demand.
-SDCP's total obligation is 570 MW, which must include minimum amounts of procurement from certain subcategories: (1) 124 MW from firm, zero-emitting capacity by 2025; (2) 50 MW from long duration storage resources by 2026; and (3) 49 MW from firm, non-fossil fueled baseload generating resources by 2026.
-Pursuant to the allowance in D.21-06-035 for retail sellers within the same Transmission Access Charge ("TAC") area to reallocate procurement obligations in D.21-06-035, which were based on preliminary load forecasts that have since been refined.
+SDCP's total obligation is 570 MW, which must include minimum amounts of procurement from certain subcategories: (1) 124 MW from firm, zero-emitting capacity by 2025; (2) 50 MW from long duration storage resources by 202826; and (3) 49 MW from firm, nonfossil fueled baseload generating resources by 202826.
+Pursuant to the allowance in D.21-06-035 for retail sellers within the same Transmission Access Charge ("TAC") area to reallocate procurement obligations upon mutual agreement, SDCP and SDG&E have collaborated to revise their obligations in D.21-06-035, which were based on preliminary load forecasts that have since been refined.
 SDG&E filed the revised, mutually agreed capacity requirements to the CPUC on March 16, 2022 via Advice Letter 3967-E. This advice letter has since been suspended and awaits further commission review and action.
 SDCP expects that approval of this reallocation of obligations will be completed within the coming weeks.
 Once procurement obligations have been finalized, SDCP will review progress toward targets in each of the subcategories.
 SDCP expects that contracts executed pursuant to its 2020 Long-term RPS solicitation will fulfill a portion of 2023 and 2024 obligations, supplemented by additional volume from contracts currently under negotiation.
-SDCP expects its next Long-term RPS solicitation to focus on meeting any remaining procurement obligations from D.21-06-035.
+SDCP's expects its next Long-term RPS solicitations to in 2022 and 2023 focused on meeting any remaining procurement obligations from D.21-06-035.